About Jolly Phonics Extra

 Jolly Buddies is a highly effective solution to these issues.
 It pairs an older child with a younger one, both of whom are behind.
 The older one is asked to help the younger one, and given control over the material.
 The talking pen amazes the children.
 They want to use it, and see what it responds to.
 To any question of childishness, the older child is told that the material is not for them, but for the younger child – which makes it all right.
 The older child also has the respect of the younger child, which again motivates them to being engaged and learning.

-It is recommended that the use of Jolly Buddies is intensive, and time limited, so the children make swift progress.
-Sessions should be every school day for a term (12 weeks), after which a new group of children should start.
+It is recommended that the use of Jolly Buddies is intensive, and time-limited, so the children make swift progress.
+Ideally, sessions should be every school day for a term (12 weeks), after which a new group of children should start.
 This time limit encourages the children to use the flash cards and books at a pace.
-The results from Jolly Buddies research studies have been most impressive, with children gaining an average of over 2 years in reading ability.